 Featured Snippets and Sentence Compression

-A couple of Augusts ago, I went to a Semantic Business and Technology conference where the head of Yahoo’s Knowledge Graph, Nicolas Torzec, discussed how updates took place to the knowledge graph when some earth-shaking event took place.
-He told us that they were manually editing information in that knowledge graph.
+A couple of Augusts ago, I went to a Semantic Business and Technology conference where there was some discussion on how updates took place to Yahoo’s knowledge graph when some earth-shaking event took place. we were told that they were manually editing information in that knowledge graph.
 Upon hearing that, I thought it seemed like an area that could have used a machine learning element to it, to automate it to keep it up to date.

 Another place that would benefit from machine learning would be generating featured snippets that answer questions people might ask at Google, and it appears that they thought it might be useful there, too.
 A Wired Magazine article from Monday describes how the sentence compression algorithms behind these featured snippets might be used: